Honorable Andrew C. “Andy” Weber

 Senior Fellow, The Center on Strategic Weapons

+Andy Weber is a Senior Fellow at the Council on Strategic Risks.
 Mr. Weber has dedicated his professional life to countering nuclear, chemical, and biological threats and to strengthening global health security.
-Mr. Weber’s thirty years of US government service included five-and-a-half years as the Assistant Secretary of Defense for Nuclear, Chemical and Biological Defense Programs.
+Mr. Weber’s decades of U.S. government service included five-and-a-half years as the Assistant Secretary of Defense for Nuclear, Chemical and Biological Defense Programs.
 He was a driving force behind Nunn-Lugar Cooperative Threat Reduction efforts to remove weapons-grade uranium from Kazakhstan and Georgia and nuclear-capable MiG-29 aircraft from Moldova, to reduce biological weapons threats, and to destroy Libyan and Syrian chemical weapons stockpiles.
-In addition, he coordinated US leadership of the international Ebola response for the Department of State.
+In addition, he coordinated U.S. leadership of the international Ebola response for the Department of State.

-Prior to joining the Pentagon as Advisor for Threat Reduction Policy in December 1996, Mr. Weber was posted abroad as a US Foreign Service Officer in Saudi Arabia, Germany, Kazakhstan,and Hong Kong.
+Prior to joining the Pentagon as Advisor for Threat Reduction Policy in December 1996, Mr. Weber was posted abroad as a U.S. Foreign Service Officer in Saudi Arabia, Germany, Kazakhstan,and Hong Kong.
 Mr. Weber is an independent consultant and a Strategic Advisor for Ginkgo BioWorks.
-He serves on the Board of the Arms Control Association and the James Martin Center for Non-proliferation Studies International Advisory Council.
+He serves on the Boards of Healthcare Ready and the Arms Control Association, and the James Martin Center for Non-proliferation Studies International Advisory Council.

 Email aweber (a) csrisks.org